nzaffke/nzaffke/README.md

 #### U.S. Hull Maintenance Technician
 ##### Job Description
-> I was responsible for maintaining the and reparing the piping and ventilation for the ship.
+> I was responsible for maintaining and reparing the piping and ventilation for the ship.